eaterofpies/pi-image-builder/README.md

 - Leaves stale loopback devices on failure.
 - Leaves stale bind mounts on failure.
 - Is not safe (eg. requires running random scripts as sudo).
-- Make it hard to compare different revisions of the output image.
+- Makes it hard to compare different revisions of the image.
 - Requires a specific host OS to make the image.